frictionlessdata/frictionless-prototype-py/docs/introductory-guide.md

     table.write("countries.csv")
 ```

-Finally, we've got the cleaned version of our data which can be exported to a database or published.
-We have used a CSV as a output format but could have used Excel, JSON, SQL, and others.
+Finally, we've got the cleaned version of our data, which can be exported to a database or published.
+We have used a CSV as an output format but could have used Excel, JSON, SQL, and others.

 ```bash
 $ cat countries.csv